EU wins OK for tariffs on $4 billion in U.S. imports over Boeing subsidies

 However, negotiators on both sides say it could also lead at last to discussions to resolve a 16-year legal battle.

-Both the United States and the EU have signaled interest in settling the dispute over subsidies each provided to their respective planemakers, Boeing and Airbus AIR.PA, while accusing the other of refusing to talk seriously.
+Both the United States and the EU have signalled interest in settling the dispute over subsidies each provided to their respective planemakers, Boeing and Airbus, while accusing the other of refusing to talk seriously.

 Tuesday’s decision, delayed by the COVID-19 pandemic, follows a WTO ruling last year allowing Washington to impose tariffs on $7.5 billion in EU goods over state support for Airbus, which has sites in Britain, France, Germany and Spain.